jmdvella/cinema4d-scripts/README.md

 # Script descriptions
 JV_AddSubdivisionAllObjects.py
-- Applies subdivision modifier to all objects at the top of the hirearchy.
-Grouped items are given 1 subdivision for all items in that group.
-Non grouped items are each given a subdivision modifier.
+- Applies Subdivision modifier to all objects at the top of the hirearchy
+- Grouped items are given 1 Subdivision for all items in that group
+- Non grouped items are each given a Subdivision modifier

 <br />